 In this mode, absolute coordinates are used to keep the client and target cursors in sync, even when the target mouse is set to a different acceleration or speed.
-This mode is supported on servers with USB ports.
+This mode is supported on servers with USB ports and is the default mode for VM and dual VM targets.

-► To enter absolute mouse mode:

-Choose Mouse > Absolute.
+- To enter absolute mouse mode: - Choose Mouse > Absolute.